Iginio Straffi

-Iginio Straffi (born May 30, 1965) is an Italian animator and former comic book author.
+Iginio Straffi (born 30 May 1965) is an Italian animator and former comic book author.
 He is the founder and president of Rainbow SpA, which he co-owned alongside the American media company Paramount Global from 2011 until 2023.
 Straffi is the creator of the studio's animated series Winx Club and Huntik: Secrets & Seekers, as well as the co-creator of its comic book series Maya Fox.

 While at university, Straffi published his first comic story in a 1985 issue of Tilt.
 He continued to work as a comic book illustrator through the 1990s, eventually drawing an issue of Sergio Bonelli Editore's Nick Raider series.
 In 1995, Straffi founded Rainbow with the assistance of Lamberto Pigini and Giuseppe Casali.
 The studio began with a capital of 10,000 euros, which was mostly used to purchase computers and software for digital design.
 Rainbow initially provided creative services for other companies until securing funds for original projects.

 In 2004, Iginio Straffi's creation Winx Club premiered in Italy.
 The series became internationally successful and attracted the attention of the American media company Viacom, owner of Nickelodeon and Paramount Pictures.
 After a "long courtship," in February 2011 Viacom became a co-owner of Rainbow, purchasing 30% of the studio and leaving the remaining 70% to Straffi.
 The purchase was called "Straffi's most important agreement" by L'espresso, as it led to the worldwide distribution of Rainbow's shows by Paramount and Nickelodeon, as well as various co-productions.
 Straffi later took full ownership of the studio after buying the remaining stake from Paramount Global in January 2023.
 As of 2019, Straffi continues to work in creative roles at Rainbow, but he has shifted his focus from animation to live action.
 Among his first live-action works are Nickelodeon's Club 57 and Fate: The Winx Saga, an adaptation of Winx Club.

 Biography

 Early life

-Straffi was born in Gualdo in the Italian region of Marche.
+Straffi was born on 30 May 1965, in Gualdo in the Italian region of Marche.
 He had an interest in illustrating comic books from a young age, and by age seven, he started drawing his own comic stories.
 When he was eight years old, Straffi moved to the nearby city of Macerata.
 In high school, he often drew comic stories in his classmates' notebooks and participated in art competitions, such as one held by the comic magazine Totem.
 While he continued to develop his art skills, Straffi studied Modern Languages and Literatures at the University of Macerata.
 During his university years, he dated a foreign girl named Antonella who was raised in Italy by adoptive parents.
-Antonella told Straffi of her desire to meet her biological parents, which inspired Straffi to create a character with a similar backstory (Bloom from Winx Club).
+Antonella told Straffi of her desire to meet her biological parents, which inspired Straffi to create Bloom – a character with a similar backstory.
 Bloom's personality was based on that of Straffi's wife, Joanne Lee.
 Straffi met Lee in 1997, during a trip to Lee's native Singapore, and they married several years later.
 Straffi and Lee have a daughter named Isotta.